kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 This KEP makes the policy tolerate a bounded, benign per-node memory drift and re-baseline onto the current machine, while still failing on genuine hardware or configuration changes.
-The bound is derived from the size of the running kernel image, and a memory manager policy option can disable the tolerance or pin the bound.
+The tolerance is off by default and is turned on with a memory manager policy option, which derives the bound from the size of the running kernel image or pins it to a value.

 The mechanism is Linux-specific: the drift comes from Linux kernel behavior and the bound is read from `/proc/iomem`.
 It is validated on x86-64, where all the